Storyals Storyals Logo

 In the previous episode of the vlog series “Succeed in the digital workplace,” we talked about dressing for success – in other words, how to dress up your digital profile.
 We spoke about the importance of a good profile picture and ensuring you have updated information about yourself on your profile page – whether it is LinkedIn, or your profile page on company Intranets.

 In this episode, we will talk about sharing information online.
 In a traditional workplace, the person who has the most information locked up in their brain is the most valuable asset to the company.
-In the digital workplace the people with power, are the ones who share their knowledge.
+In the digital workplace the people with power are the ones who share their knowledge.
 However, you don’t want to be sharing your kids’ birthday invitations or holiday pictures with your colleagues so before you start sharing information, follow these tips on how to clean up your digital closet:

 5 Tips on How to Clean Up Your Digital Life